AhmedZaki918/Baking-App/README.md

 ## General info
-This app displays the dessert recipes from the internet included ingredients, steps and videos for each step you choose.
+This android app displays the dessert recipes from the internet included ingredients, steps and videos for each step you choose.

 ## Screenshots